CnCNet/xna-cncnet-client/Docs/INISystem.md

                                    ;             its parent control's list of child controls.
 UpdateOrder=0                      ; integer,    determine the layering order of the control within
                                    ;             its parent control's list of child controls.
-RemapColor=                        ; color,      this will set a theme defined color based.
+RemapColor=255,255,255             ; color,      this will set a theme defined color based.
 ControlDrawMode=UniqueRenderTarget ; enum (UniqueRenderTarget | Normal),
                                    ;             this will set render option to draw control on its own render ;             target (`UniqueRenderTarget`) or to draw control on